anil614sagar/advanceddevjam/lab3.md

 Policies like XML/JSON threat protection and Regular Expression protection in Apigee Edge, help you easily protect your backend and minimize attacks on your API against these threats by addressing the vulnerabilities.

-For example, the XML Threat Protection policy screens against XML threats by validating messages against an XML schema (.xsd), evaluating message content for specific blacklisted keywords or patterns and detecting corrupt or malformed messages before those messages are parsed.
-And, the JSON Threat Protection policy minimizes the risk posed by content-level attacks by enabling you to specify limits on various JSON structures, such as arrays and strings.
+For example, the JSON Threat Protection policy minimizes the risk posed by content-level attacks by enabling you to specify limits on various JSON structures, such as arrays and strings.

 ## Pre-requisites
   - Apigee Edge Account